 Watch as an influencer marketing platform

-Influencer marketing, already a huge deal on social media, can also take advantage of the many possibilities of Watch.
-Not only will those that consume influencers’ content already be targeted consumers, Watch makes driving conversations that much more seamless with its interactive features.
+Influencer marketing can take advantage of the many possibilities of Watch.
+Not only will those who consume influencers’ content already be targeted consumers, Watch makes driving conversations that much more seamless with its interactive features.

-Naturally, much like YouTube launched, Watch will be encouraging a new breed of creators to build their following on this new platform.
-This gives marketers a new pool of micro-influencers to tap for their sponsored posts, while also assuring themselves that the people seeing the content remain interested in it.
+Naturally, Watch encourages a new breed of creators to build their following on this platform.
+This gives marketers a new pool of micro-influencers to approach for their sponsored posts, while also assuring themselves that the people seeing the content remain interested in it.

 Depending on how the platform evolves, and how users embrace the evolution, Watch has the potential to tilt ad placement and become an attractive channel for both creators and marketers.